Combine flour, sugar, packet of dry yeast, salt and baking soda in a large mixing bowl.

 Combine buttermilk and oil in a separate, microwave-safe bowl.

-Add the heated milk to the flour mixture, along with the beaten egg and vanilla extract.
+Add the heated buttermilk to the flour mixture, along with the beaten egg and vanilla extract.

 Pancake batter is supposed to have lumps.
 If batter is too thick, add in a bit more heated buttermilk.
 It should be the consistency of cake batter not thick brownie batter.

-Cover the bowl with plastic wrap put it somep place warm so that the batter can rise for about 10-15 minutes.
+Cover the bowl with plastic wrap put it someplace warm so that the batter can rise for about 10-15 minutes.
 It should almost double in size.

-Once you've noticed the batter has doubled in size and is looking "bubbly, start heating up your skillet or griddle to medium-high heat.
+Once you've noticed the batter has doubled in size and is looking "bubbly, start heating up your skillet or griddle to medium heat (about 250F degrees)

 Add about a tablespoon of oil to the skillet.